-The following chart compares the fiscal year 2016, 2017 and 2018 Summary Compensation Table values for our CEO to realizable compensation values and provides our total shareholder return as of the end of each fiscal year during the period from January 1, 2016 to December 31, 2018, assuming an investment of \$100 in Genpact common shares on January 1, 2016.
+The following chart compares the fiscal year 2019, 2020 and 2021 Summary Compensation Table values for our CEO to realizable compensation values and provides our total shareholder return as of the end of each fiscal year during the period from January 1, 2019 to December 31, 2021, assuming an investment of \$100 in Genpact common shares on January 1, 2019.

-2018 GRANTS OF PLAN-BASED AWARDS
+2021 GRANTS OF PLAN-BASED AWARDS

-The following table provides certain information regarding cash and equity incentive plan awards granted to our named executive officers during the fiscal year ended December 31, 2018.
-The equity awards were granted under the 2017 Omnibus Incentive Compensation Plan and the non-equity awards were granted under our 2018 annual cash bonus plan.
+The following table provides certain information regarding cash and equity incentive plan awards granted to our named executive officers during the fiscal year ended December 31, 2021.
+The equity awards were granted under the 2017 Omnibus Incentive Compensation Plan and the non-equity awards were granted under our 2021 annual cash bonus plan (and, in the case of Mr. Fitzpatrick, under his 2021 performance-based cash award).